tercen/immunophenotyping_guide/docs/1_template.md

-# How to Run the immunophenotyping template
+# How to use the template

 This tutorial explains how to start a project and run the immunophenotyping template.